 One piece of advice you could share with travellers about a positive way they can make a difference in the world today…

 The topic of climate change can often be a heavy and complex one, so my biggest piece of advice is start small.
 Here are a few easy tips for on the road:

 - Pack a reusable coffee cup and water bottle – a great way to support the elimination of single-use plastics (SUPs).
-It’s so easy to refill your bottle on the go (Contiki do a great one) AND it’s free!
+It’s so easy to refill your bottle on the go AND it’s free!
 Most coffee shops provide discounts if you bring your own cup too

 - Pack a reusable cutlery set – anytime you grab food on the go it means you don’t have to use plastic or bamboo cutlery.
 Reusable is always best!

 - Bring reusable containers for your toiletries – lots of hotels have moved away from SUPs but for those that haven’t, it’s best to leave the tiny, cute bottles where they are